Why you need a business plan

 - An executive summary: a synopsis of the entire plan and a 'snapshot' of your business.
 Write this section last as it should include key selling points and highlights from all the other sections - the 'who, what, where, when, how and why' of your business.
 Your executive summary should be no more than two pages.

-- Presentation is everything, so invest time in layout as well as clarity of written information.
+- The presentation is everything, so invest time in layout as well as clarity of written information.
 Potential investors often stop reading at this point if you don't.

 - Ask several people to read your business plan - those who know your business and those who do not - before presenting it to a potential investor.
 Your reader should have a good understanding of your business just from this section alone.